List of available contact attributes and their JSONPath reference

 from external sources.

-These attributes are not included in CTRs, not passed to the next Lambda invocation, and not passed to the CCP for screenpop information.
-However, they can be passed as Lambda function inputs on an Invoke AWS Lambda function block, or copied to user-defined attributes via the Set contact attributes block.
-When used in Set contact attributes blocks, the attributes that are copied are included in CTRs, and can be used in the CCP.
+These attributes are not included in contact records, not passed to the next Lambda invocation, and not passed to the CCP for screenpop information.
+However, they can be passed as Lambda function inputs on an Invoke AWS Lambda function block, or copied to user-defined attributes using the Set contact attributes block.
+When used in Set contact attributes blocks, the attributes that are copied are included in contact records, and can be used in the CCP.

 User-defined attributes

-For all other attributes we've defined the key and Amazon Connect provides the value.
+For all other attributes Amazon Connect defines the key and value.
 For user-defined attributes, however, you provide a name for the key and the value.

 Attribute |